Anticyclotomic Euler systems for unitary groups: Introduction

-In particular, the dimensions of the associated Shimura varieties are $ \dim \Sh_{\Hb} = n - 1$ and $ \dim \Sh_{\Gt} = 2n-1$ respectively, and the inclusion $ \Hb \hookrightarrow \tilde{\Gb} $ provides us with a rich supply of codimension $ n $ cycles on the target variety, via Gysin morphisms.
+In particular, the dimensions of the associated Shimura varieties\footnote{Strictly speaking, the group $\mbf{H}$ does not give rise to a Shimura variety but rather what we call a \emph{Shimura--Deligne variety} (the axiom -- typically denoted (SV3) -- is not satisfied).
+In practice this does not affect the arguments in the paper, so the reader can safely pretend that it gives rise to a Shimura variety in the usual sense.
+We provide justifications for this viewpoint in Appendix \ref{PureAppendix}.} are $ \dim \Sh_{\Hb} = n - 1$ and $ \dim \Sh_{\Gt} = 2n-1$ respectively, and the inclusion $ \Hb \hookrightarrow \tilde{\Gb} $ provides us with a rich supply of codimension $ n $ cycles on the target variety, via Gysin morphisms.
 These cycles carry an action of both $ \Gt(\Ab_{f}) $ and $ \Gal(\bar{E}/E)$, and via Shimura reciprocity, the Galois action can be translated into an action of $ \Tb(\Ab_{f}) $.
 This will allow us to freely switch between the automorphic and Galois viewpoints.

 By considering the images under the cycle class map, we obtain classes in the degree $ 2n $ absolute \'{e}tale cohomology of $ \Sh_{\tilde{\Gb}} $.
 A consequence of the Siegel ordinarity condition is that we can modify these classes so that they are universal norms in the anticyclotomic $\mbb{Z}_p$-extension, and since this tower is a $p$-adic Lie extension of positive dimension, this will force our classes to be cohomologically trivial.
 We then obtain classes in the first group cohomology of the \'{e}tale cohomology of $\opn{Sh}_{\mbf{G}}$ by applying the Abel--Jacobi map (an edge map in the Hochschild--Serre spectral sequence).
-The reason that these classes are universal norms will follow from the results of \cite{Loeffler19}, using the fact that the pair of subgroups in (\ref{SymPair}) give rise to a spherical variety at primes which split in the imaginary quadratic extension.
+The reason that these classes are universal norms will follow from the results of \cite{Loeffler19}, using the fact that the pair of subgroups in (\ref{SymPair}) gives rise to a spherical variety at primes which split in the imaginary quadratic extension.
 This norm-compatibility will also imply the Euler system relations in the $p$-direction.
 We discuss these relations in section \ref{VerticalNormRelations}.
 For the convenience of the reader, we have provided the constructions of the Gysin morphisms and Abel--Jacobi maps for continuous \'{e}tale cohomology in Appendix \ref{TheAppendix}.